 If you only have dried spices and herbs, that should be totally fine.
-You can use about 1 teaspoon each of dried dill, oregano and thyme.
+You can use about 1 teaspoon each of dried dill, oregano, and thyme.
 We do recommend using fresh dill and thyme if you can.

 You can set them aside, dry them off, and then sprinkle with salt, pepper, red pepper flakes, and a little cayenne.
 Then, cook them in a hot skillet with a little olive oil.
 Now, you can top your soup with these gorgeous morsels.
 Drizzle the olive oil you cooked the shrimp in and voila!

-Want to get supplies for this recipe or shop our keto kitchen or pantry?
+Want to get supplies for this recipe or to shop our kitchen or pantry?
 We've linked our favorites above and right here in our Amazon Store!

 A Full Living is a participant in the Amazon Services LLC Associate program, an affiliate advertising program designed to promote a means for sites to earn advertising fees by linking products to amazon.com.
 We only share products we use and love.
 It doesn't cost you anything extra to shop using our links, but we earn a small commission that helps us keep this site going!

 If you get a chance to try this recipe, let us know what you think, would ya?!
 Leave us a comment, or catch up with us on Facebook or Instagram, or pin to your favorite Pinterest board for later.
-We love sharing your versions of our creations over on Instagram @afullliving!
+We love seeing your versions of our creations over on Instagram @afullliving!

-Low Carb Keto Spicy Shrimp Bisque
+Keto Shrimp Bisque Recipe

 - 1 medium onion, diced

-- 3 tbsp olive oil
+- 3 tablespoons olive oil

-- 3 oz unsalted butter
+- 3 tablespoons unsalted butter

 - 3 stalks celery, diced